 THINKING OUT LOUD (TOL)

 Biggest Loser: Trump is a loser on his two main policy obsessions – immigration and trade.
 On immigration, he has failed to get a comprehensive immigration policy in place.
 His policy of taking children away from their parents and locking them up is national nightmare that we won’t soon wake up from.
 Meanwhile, the humanitarian crisis at the border continues to grow.
 Of course, he never got his “Wall” (that Mexico was supposed to pay for) and now he wants to put tariffs on good coming from Mexico as a misguided strategy to force Mexico to stop migrants to America.
-He about to derail his own USMCA trade agreement!
+He's about to derail his own USMCA trade agreement!
 Speaking of Trade, how’s our “stable genius” and deal maker doing with China trade negotiation.
 From Silicon Valley High-Tech Companies to mid-west soy bean Farmers, Trump’s self-inflicted China tariff trade war is causing economic chaos, and soon big discount stores like Cost-Co, Walmart and Target will be forced to raise prices, hurting US consumers and businesses.
-Worse of all, if the Trump administration has a coherent, consistent strategy for either trade or immigration, it has yet to articulate it to the American public.
+Worse of all, the Trump administration has a neither a coherent nor consistent strategy for either trade or immigration, and if it does it has yet to articulate it to the American public.
 Biggest Loser, I’d say “Big league!”

 Our Failing Health Care System: Health problems can destroy wealth.
 Just in the past year, Americans borrowed an estimated $88 billion to cover health-care costs, according to a recent survey from West Health and Gallup.
 What’s more, 45% of Americans are concerned that a big health event could cause bankruptcy.